or, my very first art competition

 It turned out okay in the end.
 In the course of the contest I discovered I liked drawing horses just for me.
 This made up for the fact that I still didn’t have any friends.
 And I also learned some important lessons that have stayed with me all my life:

 - There are limits to what I’ll draw to please someone other than myself.

 This is the last drawing I made, after the competition was over.
-You can see that I ended up going back to regular hair and then separating the legs in front so that it looked like my horse was actually going somewhere.
+You can see that I ended up going back to regular hair and then separating the legs so that it looked like my horse was actually going somewhere.
 I liked it best of all of the drawings I did that day.

 Which just goes to show that drawing in series is always a good idea.
 You never know where it’ll take you, but the good news is, if you make a wrong turn, you can always go back.